Fra-kX0x5B/CTF-Writeups/Chemistry - HTB - Easy/Chemistry-WriteUp.md

 <br><br>

-Running linpeas.sh on the machine, we find out a *service listening on port 8080* of localhost
+Running linpeas.sh on the machine, i find out a *service listening on port 8080*, localhost

 <br><br>